Lever House: Architectural recognition

-In 1952, the year of Lever House's completion, Office Management and Equipment magazine gave the building an award for "Office of the Year".
-The American Institute of Architects (AIA) gave the building an Honor Award the same year.
+In 1952, the year of Lever House's completion, Office Management and Equipment magazine awarded the building "Office of the Year".
+The American Institute of Architects (AIA) gave the building an Honor Award the same year, the first such award ever distributed by the organization.
 Lever House also received the Fifth Avenue Association's award for "best New York building" constructed between 1952 and 1953.
-The AIA further recognized Lever House in 1980 with a Twenty-five Year Award.
-As Yale School of Architecture professor Elihu Rubin told Time magazine in 2022, "There’s probably hardly a survey course in American architecture that doesn’t mention Lever House."
+The AIA further recognized Lever House in 1980 with a Twenty-five Year Award, celebrating the longevity of its design.
+Yale School of Architecture professor Elihu Rubin told Time magazine in 2022, "There's probably hardly a survey course in American architecture that doesn't mention Lever House."

 Design influence

 According to the LPC, Lever House's design was widely seen by historians as a major advancement in the International Style.
-Charles Jencks called Lever House's curtain wall a step in "penultimate development and acceptance" of the International Style, while Robert Furneaux Jordan felt the building's court "set a precedent that may lift New York to a new level among world capitals".
-Furthermore, following Lever House's completion, numerous glass wall skyscrapers were built in New York City and elsewhere.
-The surrounding stretch of Park Avenue became developed with commercial buildings.
-Many of the residential structures on Park Avenue were replaced with largely commercial International Style skyscrapers during the 1950s and 1960s.
-Those structures included the Seagram Building, whose co-designer Philip Johnson specifically cited the construction of Lever House as a forebear.
+Charles Jencks called Lever House's curtain wall a step in "penultimate development and acceptance" of the International Style.
+Krinsky described the all-glass curtain wall as innovative for a high-rise, contrasting with the low-rise massing of the General Motors Technical Center or the partially-masonry facades of the Commonwealth or UN Secretariat buildings.
+Robert Furneaux Jordan felt the building's court "set a precedent that may lift New York to a new level among world capitals".
+Lever House, along with SOM's later Inland Steel Building in Chicago, also helped popularize post–World War II modernist architecture in the United States.

+Following Lever House's completion, several glass-wall skyscrapers such as the Seagram Building and 28 Liberty Street were built in New York City.
+Similar structures were erected elsewhere, many of which were of lower quality than the original.
+Commercial buildings were developed on the adjacent blocks of Park Avenue, and many of the residential structures on that street were replaced with largely commercial International Style skyscrapers during the 1950s and 1960s.
+One of the Seagram Building's architects, Philip Johnson, cited Lever House specifically as a forebear to his structure.
+The facade of the nearby 430 Park Avenue, which was remodeled in a style resembling Lever House's facade, appeared in the opening credits of the 1959 film North by Northwest.

-Lever House's design was also copied internationally: as Nicholas Adams wrote in 2019, "Lever House had represented a clarion call for modernity, and it was widely imitated."
+Lever House's design was also copied internationally; as Nicholas Adams wrote in 2019, "Lever House had represented a clarion call for modernity, and it was widely imitated."
 These structures included the Banco de Bogotá headquarters in Bogotá in 1960; Ankara's Emek Business Center, Turkey's first curtain-walled skyscraper, in 1965; the high-rise tower of Berlin's Europa-Center in 1965; and the Hydroproject headquarters in Moscow in 1968.
 Lever House's influence also spread to Scandinavia with Copenhagen's SAS Radisson, designed in 1960, as well as numerous consular offices in Germany, designed in the 1950s by SOM.
 According to Adams, the design was ultimately copied more than a dozen times around the world.